joinly-ai/joinly/README.md

 > [!IMPORTANT]
 > **Prerequisites**: [Docker installation](https://docs.docker.com/engine/install/)

-Create a new `.env` file in the current directory with a valid API key for the LLM provider you want to use, e.g. OpenAI:
+Create a new folder `joinly` or clone this repository (not mandatory for the following steps).
+In this directory, create a new `.env` file with a valid API key for the LLM provider you want to use, e.g. OpenAI:

 > [!TIP]
 > You can find the OpenAI API key [here](https://platform.openai.com/api-keys)